saikumarmk/website/urara/guide-to-tech-1/+page.md

 Congrats!
 You've landed a summer internship, but it's not quite over.
 Typically, companies hire interns as a cheap method to scout out graduate talent and give them return offers to get them on board early.
 However, in recent years, with a rough market, the headcount at various companies in some teams has shrunk, or frozen, meaning that you may have to work to impress during your internship.
 As a result, the intern-to-graduate conversion offers have decreased.
 Some of my tips during the internship would include:

 - Establishing a good relationship between you, and your host/supervisor, which includes regular communication on the project, participating in standups and so on
-- Try to finish your project, or get it to a state that you can talk about.
+- Try to finish your project, or get it to a state that you can talk about
+- Don't work over the required hours, this may seem like a no-brainer, but don't buy into the corporate grind mindset, IMO it's unhealthy
+- Get to know your peers!
+If they've ended up in the same place you have, there's always going to be something you can learn from them, whether it's about other companies or just gossip.

 #### Addendum B - Course Placements